DataStax-Academy/ac201-labs/lab10-replication-and-consistency/steps/step02.md

 In this step you will shut down some of the servers in the cluster and observe the effect on reads and writes at different consistency levels.

 Remember consistency level is the number of nodes that need to acknowlege (ACK) a request for it to succeed.
-Cassandra will *always* attempt to write to the number of nodes sepcified in the *replication factor*.
+Cassandra will *always* attempt to write to the number of nodes specified in the *replication factor*.
-Cassandra will *only* attempt to read from the numnber of nodes required to satisfy the *consistency leel*.
+Cassandra will *only* attempt to read from the number of nodes required to satisfy the *consistency level*.

 ✅ Use the `CONSISTENCY` command to determine the current consistency level
 ```